getsentry/sentry-javascript-examples/README.md

 ## How to test apps and save the payloads

 1. Change the proxy-server options in `utils/event-proxy-server/start-event-proxy.ts`
    - `appName`: the app folder name you want to test (e.g. `apps/express` -> `appName: 'express'`)
    - `filenameOrigin`: where the filename comes from (usually `url` but sometimes `transactionName`)
 2. Make sure you have a folder named like the app in `payload-files`.
    - Example: `apps/express` -> `payload-files/express`
+3. Add an env variable for `E2E_TEST_DSN`
-3. Run `yarn start:proxy-server`.
+4. Run `yarn start:proxy-server`.
-4. Run `yarn start:[app]` like `start:express`.
+5. Run `yarn start:[app]` like `start:express`.
-5. Check the "Disable Cache" option in the DevTools Network tab of your browser.
+6. Check the "Disable Cache" option in the DevTools Network tab of your browser.
-6. Open the following URLs in your browser.
+7. Open the following URLs in your browser.
-7. The json file will be generated.
+8. The json file will be generated.

-### Test URLs
+### Test URLs (for servers like express, fastify)

 - http://localhost:3030/test-success
 - http://localhost:3030/test-error